bradygrapentine/minesweeper/README.md

 ![SDG](./docs/button.png)

+\*\* Fix the margin between the main and the board in CSS so that it only adjusts when more squares are added

 In this assignment, you will communicate with a back-end API server to create the user-interface for a Minesweeper clone.
 It might help to familiarize yourself with the game if you have never played it.

 Objectives